-The vent system must terminate so that proper clearances are maintained as cited in local codes or the current edition of the National Fuel Gas Code (ANSI Z223.1) and as listed below:
+The vent system must terminate so that proper clearances are maintained as cited in local codes or the current edition of the National Fuel Gas Code (ANSI Z223.1) or the Natural Gas and Propane Installation Code (CAN/CSA-B149.1) and as listed below:

-- Vent Termination must extend a minimum of 18 inches (46 cm) above roof or 18 inches (46 cm) above the anticipated snow level to prevent blockage of the vent termination, as shown in Figures 19 and 20. - 2.
-The venting system should terminate at least four (4) feet (1.2 m) from or one (1) foot (30 cm) above any gable, dormer or other roof structure with building interior access; i.e., vent, window, etc. - 3.
-The venting system should terminate three (3) feet (91 cm) above any forced air inlet located within ten feet (3.0 m).
+- Vent Termination must extend a minimum of 18 inches (46 cm) above roof or 18 inches (46 cm) above the anticipated snow level to prevent blockage of the vent termination, as shown in Figures 20 and 21. - The venting system shall terminate at least four (4) feet (1.2 m) from or one (1) foot (30 cm) above any gable, dormer or other roof structure with building interior access; i.e., vent, window, etc. - 3.
+The venting system shall terminate three (3) feet (91 cm) above any forced air inlet located within ten feet (3.0 m).